 The impact of altering the observed sample is demonstrated by some initial results in Section 3.G.
-At present we have limited ourselves to two populations, Luminous Red Galaxies (LRGs) down to a magnitude of i<22 and Emission Line Galaxies (ELGs) down to a magnitude of i<23.5, and only alter the ratio of LRG to ELG.
+At present we have limited ourselves to two populations, Luminous Red Galaxies (LRGs) down to a magnitude of i<22 and Emission Line Galaxies (ELGs) down to a magnitude of i<23.5, and only alter the ratio of LRGs to ELGs.
 We consider three cases of LRG/ELG: 10%/90%; 33%/67% and 50%/50%.
-We assume that the whole survey area adopts this ratio for the whole observing time.
+We assume that the whole survey area adopts this ratio for the entire observing time.
 A number of more detailed results, which allow the type of observed galaxies to vary with redshift and observed position on the sky, will be presented in Jouvel et al. (2012).

 3.F Projected Angular Power Spectra Analysis

-In this section we introduce forecasts for joint constraints from DES+DESpec using a formalism entirely composed of projected angular power spectra, C(l)s, in redshift shells.
-This technique is common in WGL and photo-z work but spectroscopic galaxy surveys usually use a full 3D P(k,,z) analysis.
-While the C(l)s approach can lose small-scale information through projection effects, the benefit is a very elegant way of including cross-correlations between WGL and galaxy clustering, including all the off-diagonal elements of the covariance matrix.
+In this section we introduce forecasts for joint constraints from DES+DESpec using a formalism entirely composed of projected angular power spectra, C(l)s, in redshift shells, using the above selection criteria.
+This technique is common in weak lensing and photo-z work but spectroscopic galaxy surveys usually use a full 3D power spectrum analysis.
+While the C(l) approach can lose small-scale information through projection effects, the benefit is a very elegant way of including cross-correlations between weak lensing and galaxy clustering, including all the off-diagonal elements of the covariance matrix.
 On scales of interest for our forecast, Asorey et al. (2012) have shown that this approach can in fact recover the full 3D clustering information.
-It is also much simpler to examine the impact of the galaxy distribution function, n(z), on galaxy clustering measurements which is important when considering target-selection strategies.
-This approach is complementary to the work Cai & Bernstein 2012 and Gaztanaga et al. 2012, as presented in Section 2.
+It is also much simpler to examine the impact of the galaxy distribution function, n(z), on galaxy clustering measurements, which is important when considering target-selection strategies.
+This approach is complementary to the work of Cai & Bernstein 2012 and Gaztanaga et al. 2012 described in Section 2.